eclipse-4diac/4diac-forte/src/modules/opc_ua/readme.md

     * /Objects/myFolder/myNode1 -> browsepath is provided, the nodeId is omitted
     * ,1:i=12345 -> browsepath is omitted, but nodeId is provided

+* PAIR Notes:
+    * To decide if a node exists, the following rules apply
+       * If only the browsepath is present, a node exists if there's a node in that browsepath
+       * If both browsepath and nodeId are given, a node exist if a existing node in the browsepath has the same nodeId as the provided one
+       * If only nodeId is given, a node with the provided nodeId must exist in the address space
+       * When creating  a node (only locally) browsepath should be present.

 ID Examples:
 * opc\_ua[READ;/Objects/test1] -> read the local node /Objects/test1.
 Create the node if it doesn't exits with a random nodeId